Emivvvvv/deloxide/README.md

 [![License: Coffeeware](https://img.shields.io/badge/License-Coffeeware-brown.svg)](LICENSE)

 > [!IMPORTANT]
 > Deloxide is currently under active development.
 We recently released version 0.2.0-pre (up from v0.1.1), introducing RwLock support and making several API changes.
-At this time, RwLock is fully supported except for visualization.
-If you require visualization for RwLock, please wait for the next major release.
+As of this release, Condvar is also supported in both Rust and C APIs, including visualization of wait relationships.

 Deloxide is a cross-language deadlock detection library with visualization support.
 It tracks mutex and reader-writer lock operations in multi-threaded applications to detect, report, and visualize potential deadlocks in real-time.